simonjulianl/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting an activity

-1. Deleting a person while all persons are being shown
+1. Deleting an activity while all activities are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all activities using the `list t/activity` command.
+       Ensure at least 1 activity with id `A001` is there, otherwise please use `add t/activity` command to add a new activity.
+       Multiple activities will be displayed in a table sorted by its id.

-    1. Test case: `delete 1`<br>
+    2. Test case: `delete t/activity A001`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: Activity whose id `A001`.
+Details of the deleted contact shown in the feedback box.
-       Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    3. Test case: `delete t/activity A001`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: No activity is deleted.
+Error details shown in the feedback box.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete t/activity`, `delete t/doctor`, `delete t/activity x`, `...` (where x is an invalid id)<br>
-       Expected: Similar to previous.
+       Expected: Similar to previous for each patient, doctor and activity model.

-1. _{ more test cases …​ }_

 ### Finding a patient, doctor or activity
 1. Searching for a person
-    1. Prerequisite: List the patients, doctors, or activities based on which one you wish to see, using the `list` command. eg. `list t/doctor` or `list t/patient` or `list t/activity`.
+    1. Prerequisite: List the patients, doctors, or activities based on which one you wish to see, using the `list` command. e.g. `list t/doctor` or `list t/patient` or `list t/activity`.

-    2. Test case: eg. `find t/patient n/Joe`
+    2. Test case: e.g. `find t/patient n/Joe`
         Expected: All patients whose names contain the substring "Joe" (case-insensitive) will be displayed.

-    3. Test case: eg. `find t/activity ti/Meeting`
+    3. Test case: e.g. `find t/activity ti/Meeting`
         Expected: All activities whose title or description contains the substring "Meeting" (case-insensitive) will be displayed.

     4. Other incorrect find commands to try: `find t\patient Joe`
         Expected: Error message as a flag is not specified prior to the keyword.

-### Saving data

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_